 Right about now, your little pirate might start to get frustrated with this activity.
 It may not be boredom that's motivating his frustration.

 He may be having trouble negotiating the folds because his fine motor skills aren't yet developed enough to maneuver the paper correctly.
-It's okay to help out — his fine motor skills will continue to improve as he gets older.Continue to 4 of 7 below.
+Help them as necessary.Continue to 4 of 7 below.

 04 of 07

 Avast!
 Fold the Second Corner